kyle1213/deep-learning-study/README.md

 # deep-learning-study
-these are my deeplearning presetations for seminar and summary note
+deeplearning presetations and summary notes for paper review seminar and some implementation